postfinance/vault-kubernetes/README.md

 poison    ivy
 ```

-Configure the two secrets for synchronisation with the environment variable VAULT_SECRETS:
+Configure the two secrets for synchronization with the environment variable VAULT_SECRETS:
 ```
 $ vi deployment.yaml
 ...